sparktsang/sparktsang.github.io/_posts/2025-10-25-childhood.md

 I had no hope, but I had a hypothesis.

 And that hypothesis, a single, flickering data point in a sea of darkness, was just enough to keep the ghost walking.

+---

+Sequel — [*The Forging of the Mind: How I Learned to Bend Systems*]